- Extensive feature set

 - Dim display

 - False alarms

-The Passport Max 360c ($649 MSRP) is the first Escort with a rear radar antenna and Wi-Fi.
+The Passport Max 360c ($649 MSRP) is a high-end Escort with a rear radar antenna and Wi-Fi.
 It replaces the Max 360 which used the same platform and had similar features save for the Wi-Fi.

 The Max 360c has a large footprint and with two metal antennae, it's also heavy.
 Housed in a two-tone case, it's controlled by six top-mounted buttons.

 The large GPS-style windshield mount attaches to the detector magnetically, an effortless process.
 Adjustment takes two hands but once in place, it stays put.

 With the addition of a rear radar antenna, the Escort Passport Max 360c illuminates an arrow to indicate the direction of a threat.

 A USB port is provided for updates and a 3.5mm audio jack for stereo output.

 Delivery of this and other visual information, however, is compromised by the display.
 The small screen is densely packed with images and tiny text, much of the data being of uncertain value.

 The display uses OLED technology.
 Although colorful and able to display graphics, the OLED lacks the visual punch of an LED.
 As a consequence, the LED directional arrows can be seen but the display is frequently washed out by the sun.